justineuro/mdgBookSVG4Kit/README.md

 ## mdgBookSVG4Kit

-**Here's an opportunity for one to "compose" minuets and to author a Collection Book!!!**
+**Here's an opportunity for one to "compose" minuet-trios and to author a Collection Book!!!**

 This folder contains materials that allow the user to author a book containing a collection of [Musical Dice Games (MDG)](https://en.wikipedia.org/wiki/Musikalisches_W%C3%BCrfelspiel) minuet-trios, generated based on the rules given in   [*Table pour composer des Minuets et des Trios &agrave; la infinie*](http://imslp.org/wiki/Table_pour_composer_des_Minuets_et_des_Trios_%C3%A0_la_infinie_(Stadler,_Maximilian)).